wostzone/directory/README.md

 ## Security

-This services is a WoST Hub plugin and uses the Hub authentication and authorization facilities.
+This service is a WoST Hub plugin and uses the Hub authentication and authorization facilities.

-In addition, the following denial of service mitigation is provided:
+In addition, the following protections are provided:
 1. Rate limiting.
 Limit the number of requests from the same client.
+[TODO]
 2. Request duration.
 Requests that take too long are aborted.
+[TODO]
 3. Monitoring.
-Track normal traffic load and alert on sudden traffic changes.
+Track traffic load and alert on sudden traffic changes.
+[TODO]

 The parameters governing the mitigation can be defined in the service configuration.